robertn01/git-novice/_episodes/07-pull-request.md

 $ git clone https://github.com/dlstrong/swc-forklesson.git
 ~~~
 {: .bash}

+(**Why you want to change directories:** If you're still in the same directory you
+were just working in, that's where clone will put the new content too.
+The cloned project could get really entangled with what you were just working on!)

 Make changes to the files in this repository the same way you would in
  any other.
 This is now **your** copy of the code, to do whatever you